- Joined

 (3) Resolutions shall follow the same process and rules of Bills as outlined in this Act unless otherwise specified.

-(4) Standing orders and other legislation may still make distinctions between Bills and Resolutions.
+(4) Standing orders and other legislation may make distinctions between Bills and Resolutions.

 (1) The Bill is posted to forums by the sponsoring Representative as a Bill: Draft.
 A link will be posted to #bills by the representative.

-(2) After at least 24 hours have passed, the Speaker will then add a poll in which congressional members will be able to change their vote to the bill for a 48 hour voting period and the prefix will be changed to Bill: Voting.
+(2) After at least 24 hours have passed, the Speaker will then add a publicly visible poll in which congressional members will be able to on the bill for a 48 hour voting period and the prefix will be changed to Bill: Voting.

-(a) If the Bill is passed, the Presiding Officer will change the Bill status to Bill: Pending and move it to the Senate, notifying the President of the Senate; or
+(a) If the Bill is passed, the Presiding Officer of the House will change the Bill status to Bill: Pending and move it to the Senate, notifying the President of the Senate; or

-(b) If the Bill is rejected, the Presiding Officer will change the Bill status to Bill: Rejected and move it to the Rejected sub-forum.
+(b) If the Bill is rejected, the Presiding Officer of the House will change the Bill status to Bill: Rejected and move it to the Rejected sub-forum.

-(5) After the 48 hours have passed; all votes have been submitted; or a majority is reached, there will be 2 situations:
+(5) After the 48 hours have passed; all votes have been submitted; or a majority is reached:

-(a) If the Bill is passed, the Presiding Officer will move the bill to the Congressional forum applying the 'awaiting assent' prefix, notifying the President for their assent; or
+(a) If the Bill is passed, the Presiding Officer of the Senate will move the bill to the Congressional forum applying the 'awaiting assent' prefix, notifying the President for their assent; or

-(b) If the Bill is rejected, the Presiding Officer will change the Bill status to Bill: Rejected and move it to the Rejected sub-forum with Senate recommendations in the comments.
+(b) If the Bill is rejected, the Presiding Officer of the Senate will change the Bill status to Bill: Rejected and move it to the Rejected sub-forum with Senate recommendations in the comments.

-(6) If a bill is passed by Congress, the President will do the following:
+(6) If a bill is passed by Congress, the President will do either of the following:

 (a) The President will sign the Bill and move it to the Acts of Congress forum.
 The Speaker’s Office will update the relevant Rules and Laws; or